oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 Your host comes online in a data center of its own.

-### ⁠POSIX Compliant File System Storage in Red Hat Enterprise Virtualization
+### ⁠11.9.
+POSIX Compliant File System Storage in oVirt

-Red Hat Enterprise Virtualization 3.1 and higher supports the use of POSIX (native) file systems for storage.
+oVirt 3.1 and higher supports the use of POSIX (native) file systems for storage.
 POSIX file system support allows you to mount file systems using the same mount options that you would normally use when mounting them manually from the command line.
 This functionality is intended to allow access to storage not exposed using NFS, iSCSI, or FCP.

-Any POSIX compliant filesystem used as a storage domain in Red Hat Enterprise Virtualization **MUST** support sparse files and direct I/O. The Common Internet File System (CIFS), for example, does not support direct I/O, making it incompatible with Red Hat Enterprise Virtualization.
+Any POSIX compliant filesystem used as a storage domain in oVirt **MUST** support sparse files and direct I/O. The Common Internet File System (CIFS), for example, does not support direct I/O, making it incompatible with oVirt.

 <div class="alert alert-info">
 **Important:** Do *not* mount NFS storage by creating a POSIX compliant file system Storage Domain.
 Always create an NFS Storage Domain instead.

 </div>
-### ⁠Attaching POSIX Compliant File System Storage
+### ⁠11.10.
+Attaching POSIX Compliant File System Storage

 **Summary**